442-spring-2026/G/README.md

 - Ensuring user accessibility
 - Open to iterations

-### Product Manager
+### Project Manager
 - Be organized
-- Scheduling meetings to check in on everyone
+- Having reasonable deadlines and timelines
 - Effectively communicate on specific goals